Skip to main content

 Prolonged use of growth hormone peptides can disrupt the body’s sensitive metabolic equilibrium, leading to significant health consequences.

 The human body operates on a system of exquisitely tuned feedback loops.
-Your functions like a highly responsive thermostat, constantly adjusting hormonal output to maintain a state of dynamic balance, or homeostasis.
+Your endocrine system functions like a highly responsive thermostat, constantly adjusting hormonal output to maintain a state of dynamic balance, or homeostasis.
 The introduction of external signaling molecules, even those that mimic natural ones, influences this entire system.

 The primary function of growth hormone is to ensure the body has the necessary resources for growth and repair.
 It does this by directly affecting how your body utilizes fuel.
 Specifically, it encourages your cells to draw energy from fat reserves while conserving carbohydrates and proteins.